The Rat Fan Club

 By Debbie "The Rat Lady" Ducommun

-If there's a tooth abscess or problem with the nerves or muscles on one side of a rat's jaw, the teeth will commonly wear unevenly or overgrow.
+If there is a tooth abscess or problem with the nerves or muscles on one side of a rat’s jaw, the teeth will commonly wear unevenly or overgrow.
 The rat may stop eating hard foods, due to an inability to chew normally.
 This inability to chew may be caused by either pain or physical disability.
 I know of this problem occurring in two rats where the problem eventually progressed to acute pain in the jaw, perhaps caused by heart problems.
-So, although I haven't had occasion to use this treatment since then, I suggest that in cases such as this giving the rat pain medication on a regular basis may help the problem and allow the rat to chew more normally.
+So, although I haven’t had occasion to use this treatment since then, I suggest that in cases such as this giving the rat pain medication on a regular basis may help the problem and allow the rat to chew more normally.

 Trimming Overgrown Teeth

-Rat teeth don't contain nerves, so trimming them is painless.
-However, it isn't unusual for the gums to bleed slightly after the teeth are trimmed, especially when trimming bottom teeth, due to the pressure applied to the tooth.
+Rat teeth don’t contain nerves, so trimming them is painless.
+However, it isn’t unusual for the gums to bleed slightly after the teeth are trimmed, especially when trimming bottom teeth, due to the pressure applied to the tooth.
 Overgrown teeth will need to be trimmed every 1-3 weeks, depending on the type and severity of the problem.
-Lower teeth grow 2.8mm per week, and uppers 2.1mm per week.
-So in a month, they can grow up to 1/2" too long!
-The teeth should be trimmed whenever it looks like they're long enough to rub a sore or cause difficulty eating.
+Lower teeth grow 2.8 mm per week, and uppers 2.1 mm per week.
+So in a month, they can grow up to ½" too long!
+The teeth should be trimmed whenever it looks like they’re long enough to rub a sore or cause difficulty eating.

 All owners should check their rat's teeth occasionally to make sure they're normal.
 If your rat has missing teeth, malocclusion, or unevenly worn teeth, check the length of his incisors frequently to see if trimming is needed.

-Rat of the Week | Intro Issue | Join the Club! | Adopt a Rat
+Rat of the Week | News | Rat Info | Adopt a Rat

-Rat Books | Helpful Info | the Rat-alog | Special Events
+Reviews | Rat Books | Merchandise | Special Events

 Meet the Ratlady | Links | Home